ManjotS/myhelpers/README.md

 Usage: my-makeslave sourceip [localip]

+Run this on the target host to sync with the master.
 Will delete the local mysql directory and stream an xtrabackup from the source.

 The conf file from conf/ should be placed in /etc/mysql/ (or the path in my-makeslave should be changed).